OpenFreeEnergy/gufe/docs/concepts/tokenizables.rst

 Then, to get a list of all objects, use :func:`.get_all_gufe_objs` on the outermost ``obj``\s.

-If you don't need the level of granularity that keyed dict representation offers, `:ref:keyed chain <keyed_chain>` does this recursive unpacking and handles the correct serialization of all nested objects.
+If you don't need the level of granularity that keyed dict representation offers, :ref:`keyed chain <keyed_chain>` does this recursive unpacking and handles the correct serialization of all nested objects.

 ``obj.to_keyed_chain()`` does exactly that.
 It handles the correct serailzization of all subparts.